 Homework, quizzes, etc.: Homework is based on the readings in the textbook, lectures and handouts, and may be composed of one or more of the following: multiple choice, true/false, matching, short essay and labeling questions.
 Quizzes are based on lecture material.
 They will be given at the beginning of class so be on time because there will be no make-up quizzes allowed.
-Several case studies will also be used to help students understand the principles.

 Final Exam: The Final Exam will be cumulative.
 The Final Exam may be composed of one or more of the following: multiple choice, true/false, matching, short essay and labeling questions.
 The Final Exam cannot be counted as a drop exam.
-Depending on actual class size the final may be substituted with a 10 minute presentation on material covered and unique adaptation a selected species has Aquired to maintain homeostasis.